 Nanogenerators and Piezoelectricity

 Professor Zhong Lin Wang and his colleagues at the Georgia Institute of Technology have created a nanogenerator based on piezoelectricity.
 The nanogenerator contains tiny zinc oxide wires which create electricity when they are bent.
 Five hundred zinc oxide nanowires placed side by side have the width of one human hair.
 The nanowires are placed on a flexible polymer film.
 The polymer layers are then arranged in a sandwich-like structure to create a nanogenerator.
 The generator creates electricity when a person bends it with his or her fingers.

 One zinc oxide wire can create only a very small amount of electricity, but there are millions of the wires in a nanogenerator.
 In April 2011, the generator had reached a voltage of 3 volts—the same voltage as two AA batteries—and was able to light up the liquid crystal display of a calculator or drive a light-emitting diode, as shown in the video below.

 Triboelectric nanogenerators seem to be attracting a lot of interest.
 They are often referred to as TENGs.
-As of 2017, TENGs can produce a voltage of several thousand volts.
+As of 2017, TENGs could produce a voltage of several thousand volts.
 In 2018 and 2019, researchers have been working on improving the devices as a whole instead of on just increasing their voltage.